 Media Questions Answered By The Author, T.L.
 Champion

 Q. #1: How did you come up with the idea for the book, Doggie Anonymous, Canine Confessions?
 A: When I look at the world around us, it’s way too serious.
-I wanted to add a little levity by “interviewing” dogs and documenting it for all the world – so we could join with a common bond – art, humor and a sense of community.
+I wanted to add a little levity by “interviewing” dogs and documenting it for all the world so we can join with a common bond: art, humor, and a sense of community.

 Q. #2: Why did you choose dogs as your subject?
 A: When I was a kid growing up in our dysfunctional household in a suburb of Cleveland, Ohio, I had a dog by the name of Pandy.
 I didn’t think of her as my dog so much as my baby sister.
-To this day, I am convinced she saved my life with equal doses of love, patience and incredible listening skills.
+She saved my life with equal doses of love, patience and incredible listening skills.
 I am dedicating this book to her.